ErisRong/B209096/README.md

 # B209096
-# Project Title: Analysis of [The Impact of COVID-19 on Maternal Healthcare: Trends in Access to Care, Pregnancy outcomes, Termination numbers and Delivery methods.c]
+# Project Title: Analysis of [The Impact of COVID-19 on Maternal Healthcare: Trends in Access to Care, Pregnancy outcomes, and Termination numbers]

 ## GitHub Pages
 This project is published on GitHub Pages: [https://erisrong.github.io/B209096/](https://erisrong.github.io/B209096/)